Skip to main content

 3 things to do and 1 you absolutely should not to do when your baby has a fever

-When children get a fever, it’s usually their bodies’ way of trying to fight something off by raising their body temperature to a level that kills off germs.
+It’s hard to watch when your little one is feeling under the weather, but once they start to spike a fever it can cause parents to worry.
+Fevers are usually the body’s way of fighting off something by raising the body temperature to a level that kills germs.
 Caring for babies and wondering what to do when they’re too young for medicine can be very trying for parents, but there is information that can help.

 best-baby-thermometers

-A true fever is a temperature of 100.4 degrees Fahrenheit (38.0 degrees Celsius) or higher taken by ear, forehead, or rectum or an armpit temperature of 99 degrees Fahrenheit (37.2 degrees Celsius) or higher.
+A true fever is a temperature of 100.4 degrees Fahrenheit or higher taken by the ear, forehead, or rectum or an armpit temperature of 99 degrees Fahrenheit or higher.
 (Note that ear temperatures are not accurate before six months old.)

 Fevers are usually caused by new infections, mostly viruses like colds and flu.
 Viruses cause 10 times more infections than bacteria.
-Your child may have other symptoms that go along with their virus, like vomiting, coughing, and congestion.
-Fever often comes on first and is followed by other symptoms that last several days longer.
+Your child may have other symptoms that go along with the virus, like vomiting, coughing, and congestion.
+Fever often comes on first, followed by other symptoms lasting several days longer.

 A fever does not typically cause crying on its own.
-If a child is crying often with a fever, this is probably caused by pain and not the fever, according to Seattle Children’s Hospital.
+If a child is crying often with a fever, this is probably caused by pain and not the fever.

 How long do fevers last in babies?